MediatedCommunications/Mime-Detective/README.md

 \
 \
-It is derived from the publicly available [TrID file signatures](https://mark0.net/soft-tridnet-e.html) which may be used for personal/non-commercial use (free) or with a paid commercial license.
+It is derived from the publicly available [TrID file signatures](https://mark0.net/soft-tridnet-e.html) which may be used for personal/non-commercial use (free) or with a [paid commercial license](https://mark0.net/tridInspector-commercial-license-promo-for-companyx.html).

 # Optimizing/Balancing Performance and Memmory Utilization
-The ```ContentDetectionEngine``` is designed to be a fast, high-speed utility.
+The ```ContentDetectionInspector``` is designed to be a fast, high-speed utility.
 In order to achieve maximum performance and lowest memory usage, there are a few things you want to do.

 ## 1. Trim the Data You Don't Need

-If you are positive that a file is going to be one of a few different types, create a definition set that only contains those definitions and trims out unnecessary fields.
+If you are positive that a file is going to be one of a few different types, create a definition set that only contains those definitions and trim out unnecessary fields.

 ```
 var AllDefintions = new Definitions.ExhaustiveBuilder() {